Xinyi-0724/SmartHome-Bench-LLM/README.md

 ```

 ### Download Videos
 1. The video URLs are provided in an Excel file [Video_url.csv](https://github.com/Xinyi-0724/SmartHome-Bench-LLM/tree/main/Videos/Video_url.csv) of this GitHub repository.
-The first 1,023 videos can be downloaded from YouTube using the provided URLs, while the remaining 180 videos, contributed by our staff, are private and cannot be downloaded.
+   - The first **1,023 videos** can be downloaded from YouTube using the provided URLs.
+   - The remaining **180 videos**, contributed by our staff, are private and cannot be downloaded.

+2. After downloading the videos, place them in the folder: [raw_video](https://github.com/Xinyi-0724/SmartHome-Bench-LLM/tree/main/Videos/Trim_Videos/raw_video).
+SmartHome-Bench-LLM/Videos/Trim_Videos/wyze_video.

-2. After downloading the videos, you need to trim them to extract the specific clips used in our paper.
-This can be done by running the following command:
+3. To extract the specific video clips used in our paper, run the trimming script:
 ```bash
 cd SmartHome-Bench-LLM/Videos/Trim_Videos
 python Video_trim.py
 ```
+This will generate the trimmed video clips and save them to: [downloads](https://github.com/Xinyi-0724/SmartHome-Bench-LLM/tree/main/Code/downloads).

 3. The complete video annotation details for all 1,203 videos can be found in [Video_Annotation.csv](https://github.com/Xinyi-0724/SmartHome-Bench/blob/main/Videos/Video_Annotation.csv).